Reproduced with the permission of James Arnett

 The passion with which Vera writes characters whose lives have already been – or about to be – ruthlessly scarred by violence and by history – serves as a tonic to run-of-the-mill arguments that representations of violence are abstractly dehumanizing.
 The way Vera writes violence does precisely the opposite – it renders their humanity palpable and real, not dominated by their place in history, but continuous with history, running alongside it, occasionally, cruelly, pierced by it.

-The Stone Virgins – the lull before the violence consumes us – depicts Kezi, and the Thandabantu Store, and Thenjiwe, and her lover.
+The opening section of The Stone Virgins – the lull before the violence consumes us – depicts Kezi, and the Thandabantu Store, and Thenjiwe, and her lover.
 Thenjiwe hones in on her lover, full of him: “She brings home the man who gives her all her hips, who embraces her foot, who collects her shadow and places it right back in her body as though it were a missing part of herself, and she lets him gaze into her eyes till they both see stars through their tears.
 In the deep dark pool of her eyes the man sees places he has never been, she has never been” (SV 43).
 He has brought this strange fruit to her – the muzhanje, the name Thenjiwe chooses for her dream child, impossibly conceived in mind only.

-She understands this native fruit – native, unlike the “Host of eucaplytus trees redolent; their scent euphoric,” or the jacarandas casting their blooms over Bulawayo’s streets, or the “fusion of dahlias, petunias, asters, red salvia and mauve petrea bushes” in Centenary Park, each of these plants an importation, a colonial transplant from the Antipodes and Caribbean and the reaches of the British Empire (
+She understands this native fruit – native, unlike the “Host of eucaplytus trees redolent; their scent euphoric,” or the jacarandas casting their blooms over Bulawayo’s streets, or the “fusion of dahlias, petunias, asters, red salvia and mauve petrea bushes” in Centenary Park, each of these plants an importation, a colonial transplant from the Antipodes and Caribbean and the reaches of the British Empire (SV 10).
+There can be a beauty in these transplants, Vera observes, but the muzhanje is the fruit that ignites Thenjiwe’s fascination.
+It is local and not – brought from a distant within, exotically local.

-The Stone Virgins, its catalogue of Selborne, Fort, Main, Grey, Abercorn, Fife, Rhodes, Borrow streets, depict Bulawayo as it could officially be known and indexed, not unlike the catalogue of imported flowers that brighten Centenary Park.
+The colonial place names that open The Stone Virgins, its catalogue of Selborne, Fort, Main, Grey, Abercorn, Fife, Rhodes, Borrow streets, depict Bulawayo as it could officially be known and indexed, not unlike the catalogue of imported flowers that brighten Centenary Park.
 But that Bulawayo is one that is ultimately condemned to living as the past, a town prey to the homogenizing urban forces that render cities similar.
 Instead, Thenjiwe’s lover wants to taste the real place, not ‘Rhodesia,’ but Zimbabwe: to see “more than Bulawayo, after coming all the way from Chimanimani he wanted to see the Mopani shrubs, the Mtshwankela, the Dololenkonyane, the balancing Matopo Hills, the gigantic anthills of Kezi.”
 (45)

 Colonialism didn’t make Africa go away, not under its gridded streets and imported street names, nor under its imported jacaranda trees.
 Africa lived alongside imperial Africa, contained in the places whose names are not forgotten, nor replaced, the flora native and indigenous and resilient.
 The work of reclaiming spaces, Vera writes, is only partially about effacing the names of the colonizers who controlled and wrangled and dictated.
-It is also about recognizing that the old names were always
+It is also about recognizing that the old names were always thenames, no matter what dressing was applied.

 Strange Fruit

 There is much strange fruit in Vera’s work – fruit that is literally strange, that compels consumption, like the native-but-distant muzhanje fruit.
 Thenjiwe wants to know all about it, suspects that there is something important, resilient, productive in it.
 “She rises...to ask him on what soil the muzhanje grows, how long before each new plant bears fruit, how fertile its branches, how broad its leaf.
 She rises to ask what kind of tree the seed comes from, the shape of its leaves, the size of its trunk, the shape of its branches, the colour of its bloom, the measure of its veins” (46).
 The muzhanje, Thenjiwe believes, may give her access to tradition and place in a way that street signs misdirected and obfuscate.
 She, like Alex Haley’s displaced Africans in America, wants to understand roots – literal and figurative.
-“Thenjiwe knows that the roots of trees have shapes more definite than leaves,” Vera writes in
+“Thenjiwe knows that the roots of trees have shapes more definite than leaves,” Vera writes in The Stone Virgins.
+The surface is merely coincidental to the way that the tree grows in ground, rooted in place.
+Thenjiwe, before the violence that forecloses her life, seeks the strength of rootedness, of rediscovering place, and of forging a real relationship to it, grounded in loving and knowing.

 This phrase “strange fruit” has a particularly American history; it is the name of the famous Billie Holliday song, penned by Abel Meeropol, it decries the American practice of extradjudicial killings of black men – a practice we historically call lynching, but these days I fear we just call “policing.”
 It metaphorized the lynched bodies of black men, darkly describing the methods of white supremacy to control and subjugate populations of color.
 Chester Himes, the African-American writer, remarked that “no one, no one, writes about violence the way Americans do.
 As a matter of fact for the simple reason that no one understand or expresses violence like the American civilians do.
 American violence is public life, it is a public way of life, it became a form...”
-But that isn’t exclusively true – black Zimbabwean writers have managed to develop a sophisticated language to describe the unspeakable, and Vera’s associative novels leave the reader breathless in the wake of horror, not unlike this moment in
+But that isn’t exclusively true – black Zimbabwean writers have managed to develop a sophisticated language to describe the unspeakable, and Vera’s associative novels leave the reader breathless in the wake of horror, not unlike this moment in The Stone Virgins, the prevision of finality that afflicts Thenjiwe suddenly: “Muzhanje.
+Thenjiwe flicks the seed to the roof of her mouth and pushes the man aside, way off the bed.
+She has been hit by an illumination so profound, so total, she has to breathe deep and think about it some more.
+She wants to lie down, in silence.”
+(SV 44)

-Butterfly Burning, of the mass hanging of men...”The dead men remain in the tree for days.
+But there is other strange fruit, too, in Vera, as in the grisly tableau that opens Butterfly Burning, of the mass hanging of men...”The dead men remain in the tree for days.
 Their legs tied together, their hands hanging close to their stomachs.
 Toes are turned down to the ground as though the body would leap to safety.
 The foot curls like a fist, facing down.
 The feet of dancers who have left the ground.
 Caught.
 Surprised by something in the air which they thought free.
 The limbs smooth and taut, of dancers in a song with no words spoken.
 A dance denied.
 A blossom in a wind.
 A dark elegy” (BB 11).
 It takes great creativity and fortitude to render such a horrific scene so approachable and, dare I say, beautiful.
 It is not a beauty that celebrates violence or death in any way, but one that, as I argued before, humanizes its victims.
 In this passage, seventeen men are lynched in 1896, strange fruit overripe, cut short by the overzealous, overreaching, paranoiac violence at the heart of the founding of Rhodesia.
 “It is not a place with large trees,” Vera writes with dismay and wonder, “This tree, like these deaths, is a surprise.
 Away from the Umguza River which sings a lullaby each morning whatever the season, there are no trees” (BB 12).

 Terence Ranger recalls of Vera their trip to the Cyrene Mission outside of Bulawayo, where she went to see the art and murals, and where Vera “saw for the first time the enlarged version of the photo of African men, captured in 1896 [during the Second Matabeleland War, as the English call it; the first Chimurenga as it should be known], hanging from a tree.
-She was astonished that the photograph fitted so exactly with her description of hanging men at the beginning of
+She was astonished that the photograph fitted so exactly with her description of hanging men at the beginning of Butterfly Burning, the sense of the men swimming in the air, being as vivid in the photograph as in the book” (Petal Thoughts 90).
+Vera’s historical imagination was strong enough to conjure the horror of the scene, so in touch was she with history and culture, and with what Toni Morrison in Beloved, calls “re-memory.”

 Rememory

-Beloved, when Sethe is escaping the unthinkable violence of her slave plantation, seeking to give birth to her last child in freedom, she encounters the kindly Amy Denver, who massages her feet, and remarks, “Anything dead coming back to life hurts,” a painful description and a prophecy.
+In Morrison’s Beloved, when Sethe is escaping the unthinkable violence of her slave plantation, seeking to give birth to her last child in freedom, she encounters the kindly Amy Denver, who massages her feet, and remarks, “Anything dead coming back to life hurts,” a painful description and a prophecy.
 Vera writes, continuing the gruesome scene, “[The women] are not allowed to touch the bodies.
 They do not grieve.
 It is better that the murdered are not returned to the living: the living are not dead.
 The women keep the most vital details of their men buried in their mouths” (BB 12).
 The women of Vera’s novel know that there is no live return from the space of the dead, no amelioration or respite, just names and impressions held silently until mourning breaks.
 Vera is also haunted by the permanence of violence, as if linked to troubled spots, crossroads of tribal, colonial, and nationalist violence.

-Beloved, ruminates, “I was talking about time.
+One of the things most relished and valued about Morrison’s work – and the work of most canonical African-American writers – is its unflagging attention to historical truths, revealing the dark side of the American colonial enterprise, with its attendant slavery; Vera’s refusal to shy away from these historical violences makes her kin to Morrison.
+Sethe, in Beloved, ruminates, “I was talking about time.
 It's so hard for me to believe in it.
 Some things go.
 Pass on.
 Some things just stay.
 I used to think it was my rememory.
 You know.
 Some things you forget.
 Other things you never do.
 But it's not.
 Places, places are still there.
 If a house burns down, it's gone, but the place—the picture of it—stays, and not just in my rememory, but out there, in the world.
 What I remember is a picture floating around out there outside my head.
 I mean, even if I don't think it, even if I die, the picture of what I did, or knew, or saw is still out there.
 Right in the place where it happened.”
 Vera’s affirming discovery of the photo of the hanged men demonstrates the vital power of rememory – the resurgence and reality of violence in places where trauma has occurred, where the attempt to efface or move beyond that violence is fraught with its perpetual recurrence.
 Vera is the guardian of Zimbabwean rememory, holder of truths that are, in some cases inconvenient, or disappointing, or regrettable.

 Why Don’t You Carve Other Animals?